nortonvanz/cookiecutter/README.md

 ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── external       <- Data from third party sources.
+│   ├── external       <- Data from third party sources (web scraping, api data).
 │   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── processed      <- The final, canonical data sets for modeling (e.g train).
 │   └── raw            <- The original, immutable data dump.
 │
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details